amida-tech/orange-api/docs/src/patients.md

                 birthdate: "1991-01-01",
                 sex: "female",
                 avatar: "/v1/patients/1/avatar.jpg",
+                access_anyone: "read",
+                access_family: "read",
+                access_prime: "read",
                 access: "write",
+                group: "family",
                 success: true
             }

 ### Delete Patient [DELETE]
-Remove a patient for whom the user has write access to. **This permanently removes the patient, all of their associated habits, doctors, pharmacies, medications and dose events _for all users the patient is shared with_** and as such should be used with extreme caution.
+Remove a patient for whom the user is the owner. **This permanently removes the patient, all of their associated habits, doctors, pharmacies, medications and dose events _for all users the patient is shared with_** and as such should be used with extreme caution.

 To completely remove a patient from the user's sphere of influence, note that `PUT` should be called with `access="none"` rather than this method.